La Libertad Department (El Salvador): Gastronomy

 The Port of La Libertad and its restaurants are considered a famous place for their typical plates: shrimp cocktails, fish ceviches, fresh oysters, and snails.
-Also, the cluster of tourism of the port of La Libertad celebrates the Gastronomic Festival that is distinguished annually because each restaurant exposes its best menu for sale.
+Also, the cluster of tourism of the port of La Libertad celebrates the Gastronomic Festival which is distinguished annually because each restaurant exposes its best menu for sale.
 During the Festival, combo music livens up the whole day in the sector of the beaches.

 Archeological ruins

 Archeological Site "Joya De Cerén"

-This archeological site is considered the most important all over the Mayan world, since it is the only place that reflects the way in which our ancestors lived 1,400 years ago.
-It was declared “World Heritage” by the UNESCO in 1993.
+This archeological site is considered the most important all over the Mayan world since it is the only place that reflects the way in which our ancestors lived 1,400 years ago.
+It was declared “World Heritage” by UNESCO in 1993.
 Joya de Cerén was a village that was buried by the eruption of the volcano Loma Caldera in the year 600 AD.
 The volcanic lava petrified the houses of the residents and it was until 1976 when it was accidentally discovered.

 Archeological site "The Bell Of San Andres"

-To the right side of the Pan-American highway and on the left margin of the Rio Sucio, 25 km. away from Nueva San Salvador, are located the ruins of the ceremonial center of the Bell of San Andres.
-This archeological area consists of three pyramids, the biggest of 10 m. high that begins the form of bell and of other much deteriorated constructions, covered of red gravel, porous stone, and ashes thrown by the volcano El Playón, in 1917.
+San Andrés is a pre-Columbian archaeological site located in San Juan Opico municipality.
+This site consists of three Mesoamerican pyramids, the tallest of which is of 10 m in height.